halcyonnouveau/estoult/docs/how_tos.rst

     >>> print(Query(Animal).select().where(Animal.name == "Red Panda"))
     select * from animals where animals.name = "Red Panda"

 To format the query parameters, Estoult uses the ``mogrify`` function for PostgreSQL and just runs it for the other sources.
 This means it will fail if there is a syntax error in the SQL.
-To see it unformatted use ``repr`` instead of ``print``.
+To see it unformatted you will need to use ``repr`` as well.

 Validation
 ----------